 Gains and losses on disposals of property, plant and equipment (excluding musical instruments) are determined by comparing proceeds with carrying amount.
 These are included in profit or loss.
-When revalued assets are sold, it is group policy to transfer any amounts included in other reserves in respect of those assets to retained earnings.

-Property, plant and equipment and intangible assets costing \$5,000 (2020: \$5,000) and above, individually or forming a group of parts or components costing more than \$5,000 (2020: \$5,000) are capitalised.
+Property, plant and equipment and intangible assets costing \$5,000 (2021: \$5,000) and above, individually or forming a group of parts or components costing more than \$5,000 (2021: \$5,000) are capitalised.